 International workers shall have a claim to vacation under the Federal Leave Act.

-If the worker does not have health insurance protection in their home country that covers their stay in Germany, the employer shall bear the costs for providing sufficient health insurance protection in Germany.
+the employer shall bear the costs for providing sufficient health insurance protection in Germany.

 Work permits

 Placed workers shall receive a temporary work permit issued for the duration of their employment and linked to the employment relationship.
 The work permit shall be applied for by employers in the Federal Republic of Germany.
 Work permits granted shall be sent to the respective worker and saved by them until they begin their employment.